uvarc/rc-website/content/about/people/brown.md

 active = true
 +++

-Jayden is a 3rd year student pursuing a major computer science with an applied math minor.
+Jayden is a 3rd year student pursuing a major computer science and hoping to have an applied math minor.
 His primary experience developing is in Python, but also works with markdown languages and C as well.
-He loves to learn in varying areas of math and technology and hopes to pursue a PHD in the future.
+He loves to learn in varying areas of math and technology and wants to pursue a PHD in the future.
 Outside of Research Computing, he loves playing table tennis and trying new chai tea flavors.